zeppaman/crudit/README.md

   });
 ```

-The list of event that you can
+The list of event that you can invoke is available in the `events` class.

-## Mutation Feature
+## Mutations
 Crudit has a mutation feature, that can manipulate the data in the databases.
 Can be used for creating calculated fields, or to execute bulk operation in the databases.

 When registering a mutation, you need to provide the mutation name, an optional database filter, and mutation function, that expect a database name as argoment.